Register for Classes

 If you forgot your MyDelta user name or password, complete the steps above for obtaining your username and password.
 Once you complete signup, your username and password will be the same for MyDelta and your Delta email account - both accounts will be created)

 You may add courses until the first session begins online via MyDelta or at the Registrar’s Office.
-Courses added after this require written permission of the instructor or division chair with these exceptions:
+Courses added after this, but before the midpoint of the course, require written permission of the instructor or division chair.

 Drop a Class